Distribution of integers with digit restrictions via Markov chains: Introduction

 \subsection{History and context}

 The study of the distribution of sets of integers with digit restrictions dates back to the works of Fine \cite{Fine} and Gelfond \cite{Gelfond}.
-For an integer $g\geq 2$, they considered the function sum-of-digits in base $g$, denoted by $S_g$ and defined as follows: If $w_0,\cdots,w_{m}\in \{0,\cdots,g-1\}$, In this context, Gelfond proved that for $a,a'\in \N$ such that $\gcd(g-1,a')=1$, there exists $\gamma\in (0,1)$ such that
+For an integer $g\geq 2$, they considered the function sum-of-digits in base $g$, denoted by $S_g$ and defined as follows: If $w_0,\cdots,w_{m}\in \{0,\cdots,g-1\}$, In this context, Gelfond studied the interplay between $n$ and $S_g(n)$ for positive integers in terms of their distribution in residue classes, providing sufficient conditions for uniform distribution.
+A straightforward consequence of \cite[Theorem 1]{Gelfond} is presented below. \begin{corollary} Let $a,a'\in \N$ such that $\gcd(g-1,a')=1$.
+Then,

-for any $b\in \Z_a$ and $b'\in \Z_{a'}$.
-This result shows that the sequences $n\Mod{a}$ and $S_g(n)\Mod{a'}$ are independent; in other words, integers with a fixed sum of digits$\Mod{a'}$ are uniformly distributed in arithmetic progressions (a related result can be found in \cite{MS2}).
+for any $b\in \Z_a$ and $b'\in \Z_{a'}$. \end{corollary} It is worth mentioning that Gelfond's result also gives quantitative information about the convergence.
+The \cref{Gelfond_thm} shows that the sequences $n\Mod{a}$ and $S_g(n)\Mod{a'}$ are independent; in other words, integers with a fixed sum of digits$\Mod{a'}$ are uniformly distributed in arithmetic progressions (a related result can be found in \cite{MS2}).
 As part of our work, we provide an equivalent condition to the uniform distribution exhibited in \eqref{Gelfond}, thereby extending previous works.
 Results concerning the independence between sum-of-digits functions in different bases can be found in \cite{Besineau} and \cite{KDH}.
 For an overview of results of this type, see \cite[Section 4.3]{Sandor_Crstici}.

 In a related direction, the distribution of missing digits sets in residue classes was initially studied by Erd\H{o}s, Mauduit and S\'ark\"ozy.
 Let $\mathcal{D}\subset\{0,\ldots,g-1\}$ be a subset of digits (with at least 2 elements).
 Regarding the set $\mathcal{C}_{g,\mathcal{D}}$ defined in \eqref{def:missing_sets}, they showed the following result in \cite[Theorem 1]{EMS1}.